 Six years later, the Riverwind Foundation was selected by the World Travel & Tourism Council as a 2018 Finalist for the Tourism for Tomorrow Awards, the travel and tourism industry’s most prestigious recognition.
 Previously, the Riverwind Foundation and Jackson Hole was selected by National Geographic as a World Legacy Award 2017 Destination Finalist, and by Green Destinations in 2016, 2017, and 2018 as one of the Top 100 Sustainable Destinations of the world.
 Most recently, the Riverwind Foundation was the recipient of the Jackson Hole Chamber of Commerce’s 2019 Green to Green award for demonstrating a commitment to the environment by prescribing to innovative and effective environmentally conscious business practices.

 If you would like a fun snippet of our Program, please check us out on Youtube!

 The United Nations World Tourism Organization has stated that “The buildup of consumer’s socio-environmental awareness of tourism development is leading to increased scrutiny on the part of the public in destination decision-making and a growing requirement for new tourism developments to be sustainable.”
 In fact, the United Nations World Assembly has declared 2017 as the Year for Sustainable Tourism Development.

-The Center for Responsible Travel has compiled the latest research and data on sustainable travel and trends, including the following:
+The Center for Responsible Travel has compiled The Case for Responsible Travel 2019 including the following: